scottsan/mapbox-gpx-with-slope-shading/README.md

 Segments between points:
 <p><img src="https://i.imgur.com/qEp3jRV.png" width="300" /></p>

-* then, for each segment, calculate the slope of the segment
+* then, for each segment, the code calculates the slope of the segment
-* finally, add the processed data to the Mapbox map and colorize by segment slope
+* finally, the code adds the processed data to the Mapbox map and colorizes each segment by the respective slope value